semiologic/sem-autolink-uri/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 2.1 =

+- Added support for port numbers in url
+- Fix localhost urls

 = 2.0.4 =